isomerpages/mas-moneysense/pages/Investment Linked Policies: Guide To Fees And Pricing.md

 a certain period of time.</p>
 <p>Although the premium allocation structure differs for front-end and back-end
 loaded ILPs, the overall effect of the charges will be similar.</p>
-<h3><strong>How unit prices are computed</strong></h3>
+<h3><strong>How Unit Prices Are Computed</strong></h3>
 <p>How it is computed and the frequency of computation may vary from sub-fund
 to sub-fund.
 Find out more in the Product Summary and Policy Contract.
 <br>
-<br>Generally, the fund manager calculates the sub-fund’s <strong>net asset value </strong>based
+<br>Generally, the fund manager calculates the sub-fund’s net asset value
-on a valuation of its underlying assets, after the market closes.
+based on a valuation of its underlying assets, after the market closes.
 After deducting fund management charges from the net asset value, the balance is then divided by the total number of units to derive the unit price.</p>
 <p>All ILP orders to purchase or sell units are settled based on the next
 computed unit price (next business day’s price), sometimes referred to